jxmorris12/gptzip/README.md

 assert decoded_string == string
 ```

+### Roadmap

+Some features that would be nice to add:
+[] Other compression techniques such as Huffman
+[] Benchmarking against other compressions and add numbers to README
+[] Support for other language modeling softwares such as VLLM
+[] Compress multiple strings in batch

 ### Citation

 Thanks to DeepMind implementation for helping me implement Arithmetic coding in Python.
 I learned a lot from their [implementation](https://github.com/google-deepmind/language_modeling_is_compression) and paper, [Language Modeling Is Compression](https://deepmind.google/research/publications/39768/).